sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ### Printing

 Use the `CTRL + P` key combination to print a web page opened in a Glue42 Window.
-To enable or disable printing, or to configure the default print settings use the `"print"` property of the `"windows"` top-level key.
+To enable or disable printing, or to configure the default print settings use the `"print"` property.
 The following example demonstrates configuring some of the available print settings:

 ```json
 {